adielcristo/symfony-doc-pt-br/testing/end_to_end.rst

 ~~~~~~~~~~~~~~~~~~~

 The ``PantherTestCase`` class allows you to write end-to-end tests.
 It
-automatically starts your app using the built-in PHP web server and let
+automatically starts your app using the built-in PHP web server and lets
 you crawl it using Panther.
 To provide all the testing tools you're used
 to, it extends `PHPUnit`_'s ``TestCase``.